rmaicle/rmaicle.github.io/_tidbits/tidbits-1.md

 ---
-title: Tidbit One
+title: Dennis Ritchie
-excerpt: Tidbit excerpt one
+excerpt: quote
 ---

 UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity.

-Dennis Ritchie